 Do you need to top up your National Insurance contributions?

-Your entitlement to the basic State Pension and certain bereavement benefits could be affected if there are gaps in your National Insurance contributions record.
+Your entitlement to State Pension and certain bereavement benefits could be affected if there are gaps in your National Insurance contributions record.
 You could pay voluntary National Insurance contributions to make up the shortfall.

 National Insurance Contributions and your State Pension

-The amount of basic State Pension (and certain bereavement benefits) you are entitled to is based on your National Insurance Contributions record over your working life from age 16 until State Pension age.
+The amount of State Pension (and certain bereavement benefits) you are entitled to is based on your National Insurance Contributions record over your working life from age 16 until State Pension age.

 Your record comprises National Insurance Contributions paid or credited to you in each tax year.
 A minimum amount of contributions or credits is required for a year to count as a 'qualifying year' towards your overall contributions record.

 How gaps in your National Insurance contributions record might occur

 There could be gaps in your National Insurance contributions record for various reasons.
 For example, you may have been: